-Noise measurements at the ear of the sleeper When a plane flies over a house, depending on the speed and the distance of the plane away from the house, the noise can rarely be heard in the bedroom for more than one minute.
-Earlier studies have shown that it is mainly the so-called maximum sound level (Glossary) of the overflight, i.e. the highest volume and the increase of the volume per unit of time that causes people to wake up.
-In order to determine these and other values, a noise level meter in the bedroom recorded with accuracy to the second all of the noises including their sound pressure level (E Glossary).
-By comparing this with the sleep data, the scientists can determine exactly which noise woke the sleeper at which time.
+Noise measurements at the ear of the sleeper

+When a plane flies over a house, depending on the speed and the distance of the plane from the house, the noise can rarely be heard in the bedroom for more than one minute.
+Earlier studies have shown that it is mainly the so-called maximum sound level (glossary) of the overflight, i.e. the highest volume and the increase of the volume per unit of time that causes people to wake up.
+In order to determine these and other values, a sound level meter in the bedroom recorded with accuracy to the second all of the noises including their sound pressure level (glossary).
+By comparing this with the sleep data, the scientists can determine exactly which noise wakes the sleeper at which time.
 Other noises, of course, can also cause a person to wake up: a police siren or early birdsong, for example.
 Such measurements were excluded from the evaluation.
 The scientists also registered whether the study participants slept with the window open or closed in the respective measurement night.
 The participants could choose freely which window position they wanted, but they had to leave it in the chosen position for the night.

+The questionnaire

-The questionnaire Sleep is a very individual matter.
+Sleep is a very individual matter.
 Some people need a lot of sleep, others can get by with less.
 Some people start to feel tired early in the evening, others still feel fit into the late evening and would like to spend longer in bed in the morning (I Glossary "Chronotype").
 Personal characteristics like this are important for sleeping patterns, but cannot be measured with devices.
 This is why the scientists use various questionnaires in their investigation.

-On all of the four investigation days, after they got up in the morning, the participants had to assess their sleep quality and the disturbances by aviation noise during the night from their own subjective perspective.
+On all of the four investigation days, after they got up in the morning, the participants had to assess their sleep quality and the annoyances caused by aircraft noise during the night from their own subjective perspective.
 There were other questionnaires at the end of the study.
-These addressed various personal, social and living situation-related factors which could have an influence on how the participants evaluate their sleep and their disturbance by aviation noise.
-All of the questionnaires are scientifically tested and have already been used in many other studies.
-An overview of factors covered by the questionnaires: Personal influencing factors - general disturbance by aviation noise before the study - noise sensitivity - subjective habituation to aviation noise - participation in activities against aviation noise - determination of the chronotype
+These addressed various personal, social and living situation-related factors which could have had an influence on how the participants evaluated their sleep and their annoyance by aircraft noise.
+All of the questionnaires have beene scientifically tested and used in many other studies.
+An overview of factors covered by the questionnaires:

+Personal influencing factors

+- general annoyance by aircraft noise before the study

+- noise sensitivity

+- subjective habituation to aircraft noise

+- participation in activities against aircraft noise

+- determination of the chronotype

 Social influencing factors

 - general attitude towards air traffic

-- belief that the aviation noise exposure can be successfully reduced
+- belief that the aircraft noise exposure can be successfully reduced

 Situation-related influencing factors

-- general noise perception in own neighbourhood (not restricted to aviation noise)
+- general noise perception in own neighbourhood (not restricted to aircraft noise)

-- satisfaction with the noise levels of air traffic in own neighbourhood
+- satisfaction with the sound level of air traffic in own neighbourhood

 Acoustic evaluation

 A sound level meter recorded all noises in the bedroom during the night.
-A human ear is necessary for the evaluation: project team members listen to every sound and enter into the computer whether it is aviation noise or, for example, snoring.
-A DAY AS PARTICIPANT IN THE SLEEP STUDY How did the measurement of the NORAH sleep study go?
-The pictures show how the project team members of the sleep study prepare two study participants for a polysomnographic sleep measurement in 2012 (I Glossary Polysomnography") 19.30 hrs
+A human ear is necessary for the evaluation: project team members listen to every sound and enter into the computer whether it is aircraft noise or, for example, snoring.
+A DAY AS PARTICIPANT IN THE SLEEP STUDY How did the measurement of the NORAH Sleep Study go?
+The pictures show how the project team members of the Sleep Study prepared two study participants for a polysomnographic sleep measurement in 2012 (I glossary "Polysomnography").
+7:30 p.m.

-Preparation for the house visit: A NORAH team member packs her case with the measurement devices in the Umwelt- und Nachbarschaftshaus in Kelsterbach.
+Preparation for the house visit: a NORAH team member packs her case with the measurement devices in the Umwelt- und Nachbarschaftshaus in Kelsterbach.